 Through various partnerships, community gardens can provide a source of fresh, affordable produce for residents.
 A Comprehensive Garden / Urban Agriculture Network is an approach that combines collaborative partnerships with programs to support and sustain community gardens.
 Produce from gardens can provide fresh fruits and vegetables to local food pantries, contribute to local food procurement in institutions, be sold to the community through mobile markets and produce carts, and be a part of a local food distribution hub.
-Figure 2 demonstrates the uses and partnerships needed for a sustainable garden and agriculture network.
+Figure 2 demonstrates the uses and partnerships needed for a sustainable garden network.
+With many vacant lots in the area, there is opportunity for gardens.
+Flexible land use models allow for short-term uses of land while vacant.
+The City may employ temporary use permits on vacant lands or amend commercial or residential zoning to allow for short-term/temporary uses while transitioning to development.
+These flexible land use models can support the development of gardens in vacant lots as they may be temporarily vacant for future development.